quixio/quix-streams/README.md

 ##// TODO: Make it shorter, remove the already shipped features.
 ##// TODO: Update according to the current roadmap.

-This library is being actively developed.
+This library is being actively developed by a full-time team

 Here are some of the planned improvements: